jayanta525/rk3308-rock-pi-s/README.md

 # OpenWrt - RADXA ROCK Pi S - RK3308

-### - This repo only supports openwrt for the rock pi s board from Radxa.
 ### - Build are tested with boot from micro-sd card.
 ### - NAND - Tested and working - [Read Here](uboot-tk3308-doc/SDNAND.md)